frankt716/cse-191-fall23/rec02.lagda.md

     V₀ is-wednesday = false
 ```

-Of course, the meaning of a proposition depends on which one of the 4 configuration we are using.
+Of course, the meaning of a proposition depends on which one of the 4 models we are using.
 Compound propositions can be assigned meanings systematically as follows:
-- the meaning of ⊤ in a given configuration 𝓜 is true
+- the meaning of ⊤ in a given model 𝓜 is true
-- the meaning of ⊥ in a given configuration 𝓜 is false
+- the meaning of ⊥ in a given model 𝓜 is false
-- the meaning of is-raining in a given configuration 𝓜 is given by the configuration 𝓜
+- the meaning of is-raining in a given model 𝓜 is given by the model 𝓜
-- the meaning of is-wednesday in a given configuration 𝓜 is given by the configuration 𝓜
+- the meaning of is-wednesday in a given model 𝓜 is given by the model 𝓜
-- the meaning of ¬ p in a given configuration 𝓜 is given by applying the function `not` to the meaning of p in the same configuration
+- the meaning of ¬ p in a given model 𝓜 is given by applying the function `not` to the meaning of p in the same model
-- the meaning of p ∧ q in a given configuration 𝓜 is given by applying the function `and` to the meanings of p and q in the same configuration
+- the meaning of p ∧ q in a given model 𝓜 is given by applying the function `and` to the meanings of p and q in the same model
-- the meaning of p ∨ q in a given configuration 𝓜 is given by applying the function `or` to the meanings of p and q in the same configuration
+- the meaning of p ∨ q in a given model 𝓜 is given by applying the function `or` to the meanings of p and q in the same model
-- the meaning of p ⇨ q in a given configuration 𝓜 is given by applying the function `if ... then ...` to the meanings of p and q in the same configuration
+- the meaning of p ⇨ q in a given model 𝓜 is given by applying the function `if ... then ...` to the meanings of p and q in the same model

 ```agda
   ⟦_⟧_ : 𝐏 → model → 𝔹